MichaIng/DietPi-Docs/docs/software/hardware_projects.md

     The actual Node-RED version can be read in the programming IDE in the *burger menu* at the right upper corner.

 See also <https://nodered.org/>.
-Especially search through the libs/flows there: <https://flows.nodered.org/>.
+Especially search through the libraries resp. flows there: <https://flows.nodered.org/>.

 ## Mosquitto - Message broker that implements MQTT protocol

 Eclipse Mosquitto™ is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 3.1 and 3.1.1.
 MQTT provides a lightweight method of carrying out messaging using a publish/subscribe model.
-This makes it suitable for "Internet of Things" messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontrollers like the Arduino.
+This makes it suitable for "Internet of Things" messaging such as with low power sensors or mobile devices such as phones, embedded computers or microcontroller like the Arduino.

 ![DietPi hardware projects software Mosquitto](../assets/images/dietpi-software-hardwareprojects-mosquitto.png){: style="width:100px"}